pauljonescodes/Rutgers-University-Notes/Philosophy/Advanced Topics in Metaphysics.md

 February 21st, 2014 <small>Seminar</small>
 ------------------------------------------

+-   If what Armstrong was asking for was a non-circular way of justifying indunction, he doesn't get one.
+    -   He gets IBE is rational.

+-   Lewis' account of laws, if we assume that the universe is lawful, we get a vindication of induction.
+    -   We can demonstrate that we will zero-in on the best system, if our world is friendly to science.

+-   **Assumption**: Let's suppose we know the language of natural properties, and the best system in that language are pretty good.
+    -   Someone might think that there are finitely many properties that are bound by some value (why?).
+    -   *The rabbit going into the hat.*

+-   As we do more and more experimentation, our credence step will get closer and closer to the true best system.
+    -   We assign credence to better systems moreson, higher, high degree of credence to a family to a disjuction of BSA which includes the best system of our world.
+    -   If the world is physics friendly, then we can elimnate all but one family.
+        -   In the opposite case, it's called indetermination.

+    -   How big the dijsuction will be will be based on how physics friendly will be.

 February 28th, 2014 <small>Reading</small>
 -----------------------------------------

 ### "The Metaphysics within Physics" <small>by Maudlin</small>

 #### Chapter 1

+##### Laws, Possibilities, Counterfactuals, and Explanations

+-   Beliefs about laws of nature influence others.
+    -   Three which we're interested in:
+        1. Beliefs about *possibilities*
+        2. Beliefs about *counterfactuals*
+        3. Beliefs about *explanations*

+-   If you accept Eistein's theory of relativity, you also accept that a Universe could be "open" or "closed"
+    -   To be open is to continue expanding forever.
+    -   To be closed is to collapse in a Big Crunch.

 #### Chapter 2